viky-ai/website/doc/tutorials/getting-started-part-3/index.md

 ### Improve solution output

-Open the formulation and uncheck **Auto solution**.
+Open the formulation and uncheck "Auto solution".
 A textarea is now open at the bottom of the form.

 ![Solution textarea screenshot](img/22_uncheck_auto_solution.png "Uncheck the Auto solution option")

 This textarea allows you to customize the solution.
-The solution is a json map, and you can use all the variables listed in the **Parameter name** column.
+The solution is a json map, and you can use all the variables listed in the "Parameter name" column.

 Update the solution in order to have a solution like this: